Obscuretone/obscuretone.github.io/archive/posts/en/nova_scotia.md

 The province should be separated from the mainland by flooding the Chignecto Isthmus in a planned, consultative, environmentally reviewed, procurement-compliant manner.

-This is an act of architectural consistency.
+This is not an act of hostility.
+It is an act of architectural consistency.

 Nova Scotia already behaves like an island.
 The infrastructure should stop lying.

 ## Background

 The [Chignecto Isthmus](https://www2.gnb.ca/content/gnb/en/departments/dti/promos/chignecto.html) is the low-lying land bridge between Nova Scotia and New Brunswick.
 It contains the only road and rail connection between Nova Scotia and the rest of Canada.
 It is protected by dykes, exposed to sea-level rise and severe weather, and responsible for carrying large volumes of trade through a corridor that engineers keep describing as critical, vulnerable, and in need of protection.
-Canada, Nova Scotia, and New Brunswick reached a 2025 funding agreement to [raise the dykeland system against sea-level rise and storm surge](https://www.canada.ca/en/housing-infrastructure-communities/news/2025/03/protecting-the-chignecto-isthmus-against-climate-change.html), which is the responsible adult version of this article's much worse idea.

 The official plan is to preserve the corridor.